 Our expert team looks after patients with challenging or severe infections caused by bacteria, viruses, fungi and parasites.
-Examples include: suspected or proven tuberculosis, HIV, hepatitis B and C, chronic and allergic aspergillosis, candidosis and superficial fungal infection and travel related infections. .The team also supports patients who require intravenous antibiotics for the treatment of infections in the community (OPAT service).
+Examples include: suspected or proven tuberculosis, HIV, hepatitis B and C, chronic & allergic aspergillosis, candidosis, superficial fungal infections and travel related infections.
+The team also supports patients who require intravenous antibiotics for the treatment of infections in the community (OPAT service).
 MFT Infectious Diseases is also the home for the UK National Aspergillosis Centre.

 The closest parking is in the main visitor car park, located in front of the Acute Block.